oliver-giersch/hazptr/README.md

 Generally, a lower reclamation frequency is better performance-wise, but could lead to the accumulation of large amounts of retired but unreclaimed records (i.e. garbage).

+The `nightly` feature enables the use of `Vec::drain_filter` for reclaiming retired records, which may be slightly more performant than the solutions available in the current stable version.

 ### Usage in `#[no_std]` environments